DrTaxi98/NFA/Lisp/README.txt

 Regular Expressions Compilation into Non-Deterministic Finite State Automatas

-The file nfa.pl is a Lisp library for regular expressions compilation into non-deterministic finite state automatas.
+The file nfa.lisp is a Lisp library for regular expressions compilation into non-deterministic finite state automatas.

 Functions to use: